 Keeping Traditions Alive

-Berea College has re-opened the former Kelly Mehler School of Woodworking under the leadership of Berea College Head of Woodcraft Andy Glenn as The Woodworking School at Pine Croft.
+Berea College has re-opened the former Kelly Mehler School of Woodworking under the leadership of Andy Glenn as The Woodworking School at Pine Croft.
 Both Andy and Berea College are dedicated to preserving the fundamental character the school has been known for as we move the school into its next phase.
 The Woodworking School at Pine Croft further supports Berea College’s 120-year commitment to the preservation and promotion of craft.